Keyboard shortcuts

 1. Database Files: Located in the data/ directory

-2. Configuration: Stored in the .env file
+3. Configuration: Stored in the .env file

-4. Translations: Stored in the translations/ directory
+5. Translations: Stored in the translations/ directory (entire directory)

 Manual Backup Methods